getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 ![Listing Page](content-listing.jpg?classes=shadow)

-This is really an extension of a regular Page.
+This is an extension of a regular Page.
 This is a page that has a reference to a collection of pages.

-The simplest approach to setting this up is to create **child-pages** below the Listing Page.
+The most straightforward approach to setting this up is to create **child-pages** below the Listing Page.
 An example of this would be a **blog listing page**, where you would display a summary list of blog posts that exist as child-pages.

 There is also some configuration settings to **control the order** of the listing as well as a **limit on the number of items**, and whether or not **pagination** should be enabled.